 Detainee’s bail is set by the judge

 After being arrested and taken to jail, the accused will have a bail amount set by the courts based on the severity of the offense.
 A friend or family member can pay the full amount of bail that is set by the judge in order to secure the detainee’s release from the detention center.
-You can also find a bondsman in LV, Nevada.
-You are only required to pay 15% of the bail amount in order to begin the release process.
+You can also find a Bail Bondsman in Las Vegas, Nevada.
+You are only required to pay (15%) of the bail amount in order to begin the release process.
 Another option is to hire a lawyer to try to have the bail lowered, but this can take time where the defendant will remain behind bars while waiting for the new bail hearing.

 How does a Bail Bond in Las Vegas work?

-The law requires that a bondsman collect 15% of the bail amount as fee.
-In many cases, collateral may be required as well.
-Once this fee is paid, the bondsman will go to the jail and cover the full amount of the bail.
+The law requires that a bondsman collect (15%) of the bail amount as a fee.
+In many cases, if the (15%) can’t be paid, collateral may be required as well.
+Once this fee is paid or collateralized, the bondsman will go cover the full amount of the bail by paying the jail.
 This is when the release process can officially begin.

 Accused shows up for court dates